 A vape pen or pod style e-cig usually has a small lithium-based battery and will charge within 1 hour.

 If your e-cigarette has a larger battery, it will take longer to charge.
-However, as smaller vapes are designed to work with high nicotine products, they do not need a large battery like mods.
+However, smaller vapes are designed to work with high nicotine products, so they do not need a large battery like mods.

 It can take longer if your vape pen supports pass-through charging and you continue vaping the device as it charges through the USB port.

 While all batteries, including those built into e-cigs, degrade over time, the time it takes to charge the device generally stays the same over its lifecycle.
 You should not see a noticeable increase in the time it takes to charge your e-cigarette the more than you use it.
 Although, you may have to charge your e-cig more frequently the more that you use it.